Montecruz Beach Resort, Zambales (Travel)

 account_circleJanine Daquio

-Maundy Thursday passed and our family was just going into the norms of practicing Visita Iglesia and went to the church for Siete Palabras.
-Right after going home, my mother abruptly said that we should go to Zambales the next day to experience a white sand beach near Quezon City and hire a van so it would be less hassle for my father since he gets easily tired because of his heart problem.
+Maundy Thursday passed, and our family was just going through the usual practice of Visita Iglesia and attending Siete Palabras at church.
+Right after returning home, my mother suddenly suggested that we should go to Zambales the next day to experience a white sand beach near Quezon City.
+She also recommended hiring a van to make it less of a hassle for my father, as he gets easily tired due to his heart condition.

-After finding for a van, I looked for the affordable beach resort in Zambales and learned that Montecruz Beach Resort in San Felipe, Zambales is secluded but with decent amenities and activities that could be done during the stay.
-Since it’s isolated among other beach resorts, we’re hopeful that there’s still available space for us in Montecruz even if it’s a holy week (April 9 – 16), the peak season.
+After searching for a van, I looked for an affordable beach resort in Zambales, Philippines and discovered that Montecruz Beach Resort in San Felipe is secluded but offers decent amenities and activities during the stay.
+Since it is isolated from other beach resorts, we were hopeful that there would still be space available at Montecruz, even though it was Holy Week (April 9–16), the peak season.

 Montecruz Beach Resort Rate

-Upon arriving, Ate Mila informed us that the entrance fee is only P50 per head and free for 12 years old below.
-The cottage’s rate is P800 for whole day and she said that the cottage could also be a place to sleep if we’re planning to have an overnight stay.
+Upon arriving, Ate Mila informed us that the entrance fee was only P50 per head, and it was free for children 12 years old and below.
+The cottage rate was P800 for the whole day, and she mentioned that the cottage could also serve as a place to sleep if we planned to stay overnight.

 Montecruz Beach Resort Entrance